raphaelreme/torch-resnet/README.md

 Finally, we implement wide resnets (with or without pre-activation) for Cifar and ImageNet following [3].

 Additional models can easily be created using the default class ResNet or PreActResNet.
 It is also possible to create your own block following the same model as those implemented.
-(To create for instance the different variations of resnets proposed in [1], [2])

-We use by default projection shortcuts whenever they are required (option B [1]) but we have also implemented option A and C, and more can be added following the same template.
+We use by default projection shortcuts whenever they are required (option B from [1]) but we have also implemented option A (IdentityShortcut) and C (FullProjectionShortcut), and more can be added following the same template.
+For instance we introduce our own shortcut: ConvolutionShortcut.
+It does a 3x3 convolution on the shortcut path when dimensions do not match (vs the 1x1 conv of the ProjectionShortcut).

 We have validated our implementation by testing it on Cifar10/Cifar100 (See Results).